 You want your water to be gently boiling the entire time the potatoes are cooking.
 How long you cook them here is key.
-My grandmother uses a pressure cooker to make her deliciously creamy mashed potatoes.
-In absense of a pressure cooker, I use the old fashioned method of cooking them til they cry uncle – ’bout an hour or so.
+My grandmother uses a pressure cooker to make her deliciously creamy homemade mashed potatoes.
+In absence of a pressure cooker, I use the old-fashioned method of cooking them until they cry uncle or about an hour or so.

 Yes, I seriously did say an hour.
 I’m just shocking y’all left and right today, aren’t I?

-After they are done cooking, drain them and put in your 1/2 cup of margarine.
+After they are done cooking and fork tender, drain potatoes and put in your entire can of evaporated milk.

-I know it may seem like a lot of margarine but honestly, can we ever have too much?
+I know it may seem like a lot of butter but honestly, can we ever have too much?